inertiajs/inertia-phoenix/README.md

       ]
 ```

-Then, update your Inertia Elixir configuration to enable SSR.
+Then, update your config to enable SSR (if you'd like to enable it globally).

 ```diff
   # config/config.exs